sanfrancesco/prerendercloud-server/README.md

 If you'd like to restrict pre-rendered content to "bots only", use the `--bots-only` config.
 See the [list of bots here](https://github.com/sanfrancesco/prerendercloud-nodejs/blob/f41a3bd3eef7f20e64409a86f89801acf34e87e2/source/index.js#L45-L76).

 If you'd like to restrict which pages are valid for pre-rendering, see the `_whitelist.js` config below.
-If you have a busy site, this is an important feature to enable to prevent abusive bots from spamming random URLs that may not actually exist causing needless requests to be made to service.prerender.cloud.
+If you have a busy site, this is an important feature to enable to prevent abusive bots from spamming random URLs that may not actually exist causing needless requests to be made to service.headless-render-api.com.

-Read all documentation here: https://www.prerender.cloud/docs and read more about the config options here: https://github.com/sanfrancesco/prerendercloud-nodejs
+Read all documentation here: https://headless-render-api.com/docs and read more about the config options here: https://github.com/sanfrancesco/prerendercloud-nodejs

 <!-- MarkdownTOC autolink="true" -->